- The liver is responsible for detoxification and clearing the body of toxins and pollutants.

 - The liver is exposed to much oxidative stress from daily biological processes and toxins.

-- Dates are rich in micronutrients that support the liver and protect it from the effect of pollutants and bad eating habits.
+- Are dates good for your liver?
+Dates are rich in micronutrients that support the liver and protect it from the effect of pollutants and bad eating habits.

 Modern life is full of pollutants and toxins that affect our body systems.
 However, our bodies are created with an inherent capacity to remove them.
 The liver is one of the organs involved in clearing harmful compounds out of the body.
 But what if the liver becomes overwhelmed with pollutants and toxins?